 Bridal-Worthy Halo Braid

-When Beyoncé wasn’t strutting around with her giant hat, her softer side came through with a soft, center-parted updo that’s reminiscent to a halo braid.
+When Beyoncé wasn’t strutting around with her giant hat, her softer side came through with a soft, center-parted updo that’s reminiscent of a halo braid.
 Her falling curly strands were breathtaking.
 This style we found is a little tighter braid-wise, but it’s still pretty spot on.

 Wispy Halo Braid

-This halo braid is also very similar to the original source material with its loose, wavy strands.
+This halo braid is similar to the original source material with its loose, wavy strands.

 Neatly Charmed Box Braids